 We send a tracking number to all customers who have used the website checkout after a packing label is created for delivery.
-All of these orders ship through UPS Worldwide service and tracking number information can be found at UPS.com.
-This email is sent from UPS Quantum Notify.
+Most of these orders ship through UPS Worldwide service or TNT worldwide, and tracking number information can be found at UPS.com or through your shipping confirmation email.
+This email is sent from UPS Quantum Notify or TNT.

-Amazon customers receive a confirmation email after their order has been shipped as well.
+Amazon customers also receive a confirmation email after their order has been shipped.
 This email comes from Amazon services which fulfills all Amazon orders.

 Only international customers and customers located in outlying US Customs Territories, including Puerto Rico, need to include a phone number in their shipping information.
 All domestic United States orders will ship without a telephone number.
 If you decide to include a telephone number on a domestic order or are required to on an international order or order to any outlying US Customs Territory, your phone number will only be used for delivery confirmation and continued product support as necessary.
 International customers and customers located in US territories must include a shipping phone number so that their order can be shipped.
 Without this number, our shipping service will not send any package to an international recipient.
 If you've found that you have left out this number and think it is required, please email us at firstname.lastname@example.org.

-MacBook Air covers will prevent docking with LandingZone.
+MacBook computer covers will prevent docking with LandingZone.
 Always uncover the computer before you dock.
 Before you buy consider how this extra step may hamper your workflow and make a wise decision.
-If you haven't purchased you MacBook Air, try a skin instead.
+If you haven't purchased your MacBook computer cover, try a skin instead.
 We like SkinIt because the company guarantees their product will be compatible with all your accessories.

-Make sure that both sides of the LandingZone are completely closed and the connectors are fully inserted into the MacBook Air.
+Make sure that both sides of the LandingZone are completely closed and the USB connectors are fully inserted into the MacBook computer.
 Confirm that the power adapter is properly plugged into your wall outlet and connected to the LandingZone.
-(LandingZone PRO models only).
+(LandingZone PRO and DOCK models only).
 The On/Off Indicator Light should glow.

-- For best results, place your MacBook Air into the LandingZone and push it back until both of the back guideposts touch your MacBook Air.
+- For best results, place your MacBook into the LandingZone and push it back until both of the back guideposts touch your MacBook.
 Place each index finger on the back corner of each LandingZone wing.
 Press firmly on the sides of the LandingZone.
-If necessary, adjust the position of the wings to fit into the USB ports of your MacBook Air.
+If necessary, adjust the position of the wings to fit into the USB ports of your MacBook.

 - If you find that you have trouble or are frustrated in the docking process, always dock the right side with two ports before you place the left side.
 After aligning the ports, press in the wings at the same time and use a strong, fast movement in.